H.E. Anne Anderson

 Le gach dea-ghuí,

 Ambassador Anderson was born in Ireland (Clonmel, Co.
 Tipperary) in 1952.
-She received a Bachelor of Arts degree in History and Politics from University College, Dublin, and a Diploma in Legal Studies from Kings Inns, Dublin.
+She received a Bachelor of Arts degree in History and Politics from University College, Dublin, and a Diploma in Legal Studies from kings Inn, Dublin.
 She entered the Department of Foreign Affairs in 1972.

 Ambassador Anderson has undertaken a wide range of responsibilities in her assignments to date.
-Highlights of her multilateral work have included chairing the UN Commission on Human Rights (1999) and heading the Irish team in Brussels during Ireland’s EU Presidency in 2004 (she was awarded European Voice “Diplomat of the Year” in recognition of her Presidency role).
+Highlights of her multilateral work have included chairing the WTO Trade Policy Review Body (1996), the UN Commission on human Rights (1999) and heading the Irish team in Brussels during Ireland's EU Presidency in 2004 (she was awarded European Voice "Diplomat of the Year" in recognition of her Presidency role).
 During her New York assignment, she oversaw a review of the UN Peace-building machinery and was tasked by the President of the General Assembly with facilitating preparations for the 2013 UN Special Event on the Millennium Development Goals.

-Ambassador Anderson’s particular focus at the UN was on development/human rights/gender equality issues.
+Ambassador Anderson's particular focus at the UN on development/human rights/gender equality issues.
 From her assignment in Brussels, she retains a keen interest in EU Affairs.
-As a former Ambassador in Paris, her involvement with France also continues – she returns regularly and speaks fluent French.
+As a former Ambassador in Paris, her involvement with France also continues.

-A strong believer in public diplomacy, Ambassador Anderson regularly engages as a lecturer, moderator and panellist in academic, think tank, and business settings.
-During her New York assignment, such engagements included Fordham University, Columbia University, International Peace Institute, UN Association of New York, Academic Council of the United Nations.
-Since taking up her current assignment, she has addressed think tanks both in DC (including Brookings; The Wilson Centre) and around the country (including the Chicago Council on Global Affairs; the Atlanta Council on Foreign Relations; the Alaska World Affairs Council) as well as speaking at a wide range of universities, Chambers of Commerce, and other business networks.
+A strong believer in public diplomacy, Ambassador Anderson regularly engages as a lecturer, moderator and panellist in academic, think tank, and business setting.
+During her New York assignment, such engagements included Fordham University, Columbia University, International Peace Institute.
+UN Association of New York, Academic Council of the United Nations.
+Since taking up her current assignment, she has addressed numerous think tanks both in DC and around the country as well as speaking at a wide range of universities, Chambers of Commerce, and other business networks.